 It has already prepared all of the utensils required for the Kohanim (Priests) to carry out the formal sacrifices listed above, as required in the laws of Moses.

-But why did God require such a system?
+But why does God require such a system?
 When God gave Moses the sacrificial laws, the Israelites were already familiar with the concept, as sacrifice was commonly practiced in the nations and had been for some time.

 The Scriptures speak of sacrifices offered by Cain and Abel and by Noah and his sons following the flood.